Logiqx/gps-wizard/docs/ideas/courses/README.md

 In this way the real-time results can easily be compared to the Doppler-derived and position-derived results of GPSResults.

 Confirming the reliability of the results will require a fair amount of testing, but I would be happy to assist / review the results.

+### Further Work

+Notes:

+- The gates for GPSResults have adjacent corners that represent a 501 meter course, consistent with Prince of Speed wording.
+- GPSResults appears to be using [Vincenty's formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae) for 501.0 meters, because the [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) formula produces 501.4 meters.

+Investigations:

+- Replicate the GPSResults time / distance results in Python.
+- Compare doppler and positional results, re-calculating Farrel Cup runs and looking for significant differences.

+Python examples:

+- [Line intersection](intersection.md) will be useful for calculating start / end points for interpolated start / end times
+- [Bearing](bearing.md) may be useful for identifying the general direction of the course